joshbloomstein/rbm-uganda-cd4/README.md

 # rbm-uganda-cd4
-This directory contains data and scripts to run statistical analyses in the manuscript under review: _Pneumonia Surveillance in HIV-Infected Adults in Uganda Through the Lens of Culture-Independent Metatranscriptomics: A Cross Sectional Study_ The study involves pneumonia pathogen detection from tracheal aspirate RNA sequencing with a Rules-Based Model.
-Analyses include CD4 count comparison with pathogen abundance and mortality.
+This directory contains data and scripts to run statistical analyses in the manuscript under review: _Pneumonia Surveillance in HIV-Infected Adults in Uganda Through the Lens of Culture-Independent Metatranscriptomics: A Cross Sectional Study_ The study uses a Rules-Based Model with RNA sequencing for pneumonia pathogen detection from bronchoalveolar lavage samples.
+Analyses include association tests of pathogen abundance with mortality and CD4 count.

 Chan-Zuckerberg Biohub IDSeq tools repository: https://github.com/czbiohub/idseqr/